ranasamiulhaq/StudentMS/README.md

 - *Registration Number:* FA21-BCS-094
 - *Improvements and Fixes:*
  - Added loading indicators in the following admin pages: edit, view, delete, add pages for Fee .

+# Project Overview
+This project is developed as a part of the "Mobile Application Development" course for the CS Program.
+The aim is to create a comprehensive School Management System using React Native.
+The application is designed to manage the functionalities for three main actors: Students, Teachers, and Admins, covering various aspects such as class management, fee status, timetable, and examination results.

+# Project Members and Contributions
+## Rana Sami Ul Haq: Admin functionalities
+## Zain Ahmed: Admin functionalities
+## Usman Leghari: Student functionalities
+## Rafay Siddique: Teacher functionalities